qin-work/Benchmate_doc_ccm/ReadMe/API.md

 | [reactome.Reactome](#reactome.Reactome)   | reactome.Reactome    | ✅ Stable | Pathways               |
 | [rna.RNACentral](#rna.RNACentral) | rna.RNACentral       | ✅ Stable | Non-coding RNA         |

-## Goal
+## Databases
-The goal of the module is to provide a unified(-ish) interface to different biological databases.
-The module has interfaces the following databases:
+The module interfaces with the following databases:

 + uniprot.org: This is a database of protein sequences and annotations.
 The module provides a way to search for proteins and their respective annotations.
 The entirety of the uniprot database can be searched using the module, including variation